wblyqq/anomaly-detection-manufacturing/README.md

 # anomaly-detection-manufacturing
-Anomaly detection in manufacturing plants from video streams using CNN
+Anomaly detection in video streams of manufacturing plants using CNNs